mgoellnitz/trackdown/issues.md

-While some IDE integrations rely on the [GIT](http://git-scm.com/) command line tooling and thus work perfectly together with this project, NetBeans decided to use the [JGit](https://eclipse.org/jgit/) library, which only supports a subset of the [GIT](http://git-scm.com/) hooks - and not the ones we  use here.
+While some IDE integrations rely on the [GIT](http://git-scm.com/) command line tooling and thus work perfectly together with this project, NetBeans decided to use the [JGit](https://eclipse.org/jgit/) library.
+Until this ticket git addressed, it only supported a subset of the [GIT](http://git-scm.com/) hooks - and not the one we use here.

-I already helped to add the post-commit hook which is needed by this project and it now is part of the latest nightly builds.
-Interoperation with TrackDown could not be tested so far.
-Output from recent NetBeans 11.3 suggests that TrackDown now works from within the IDE.
+I already helped in adding the post-commit hook which is needed by this project to [JGit](https://eclipse.org/jgit/).
+Some years later the respective version got integrated into NetBeans 11.3.
+Sadly JGIT [JGit](https://eclipse.org/jgit/) doesn't like symbolic links for the hook files, which we still would prefer.

 ## MIRRORHOOK for update of the local mirror and roadmap for mirrored issue collections